SchemaPlus/modware/README.md

 ### Defining middleware

-Middleware is defined as a module that defines one or more middleware methods:
+Define middleware by creating a module that defines one or more of these middleware methods:

 ```ruby
 module MyMiddleware